Underbelly ban lifted in Victoria

 Nine later aired edited versions of the first five episodes after the injunction was partially lifted, but has still not aired the full unedited series.

-In that time many Victorians have managed to see the hit series, mostly via DVDs that were sold interstate or illegally at markets and car parks.
 Nine was left to play CSI: Miami episodes in its place, and to this day Victoria remains ahead on episodes compared to some other states.

 Nine will now have the option to screen the gangster series in its entirety.